qayyumu/DS_Cplus/README.md

 struct GraphNode {
     int data;
-    GraphNode* next;   // next node in the graph
-    Edge* edges;       // adjacency list for this node };
+    GraphNode* next;   // next vertex in the graph Edge* edges;       // adjacency list for this vertex };
 ```